CamielYang/UU-Talen-en-Compilers/Arrow/open-questions.md

       | prod prods            { $1 : $2 }
 ```

+According to the documentation it is more efficient to use left-resursive parsing for Happy.

 If we want to do this in parser combinators we can use a combination of folds and flips to create right- or left-associativity.

 ```haskell